RCSchmelzle/GeoNeRF_Mod/README.md

 ```

 ### Acknowledgement
-This work was supported by ams OSRAM.# GeoNeRF_Mod
+This work was supported by ams OSRAM.